|

 • Dimensions: 23.2 x 17.5 x 18.5 inches

-WEN DF475T is one of the absolute best dual-fuel generators for emergencies, camping, and Jobsite.
+WEN DF475T is one of the absolute best dual-fuel generators for emergencies, camping, and Job sites.
 It is budget-friendly because it is made for smaller power loads.

 I am currently living in an area where blackouts are frequent and prolonged.
 So far I am impressed with the performance.
 It has been able to run pretty much everything I want it to run.

 I just purchased this generator about a month ago and it is very easy to move around in grassy areas with the help of inflatable wheels and a handle.
-It is not super heavy as well.
+It’s not super heavy as well.

 It features both electric and manual start, the outlets on the control panel are GFCI protected, and there is a simple voltage switch selector to switch between 120 and 240V.
 This makes it perfect for emergency backup.